DivvyPayHQ/devops-se-homework/README.md

 6. Run `go mod init gitlab.com/<gitlab-username>/planet-express`
 7. Your go mod should look something like the included `_go.mod` file (delete this file when done)
 8. Fix the import statements in `./ship/main.go` and `./headquarters/main.go` (the lines commented like so `// pb "gitlab.com/<gitlab-username>/planet-express/ship/pkg/planetexpress"`)
-9. Validate that you can genarate go code by running `make`
+9. Validate that you can build and genarate go code by running `make`
-10. Validate that you can build by running `make`
-11. Validate you have the executables `./ship/ship` and `./headquarters/headquarters`
+10. Validate you have the executables `./ship/ship` and `./headquarters/headquarters`
-12. Run the server `./ship/ship` and the client `./headquarters/headquarters` in separate terminal windows and confirm the output.
+11. Run the server `./ship/ship` and the client `./headquarters/headquarters` in separate terminal windows and confirm the output.

 ## Generate Go Code